jcawley5/architecture-center/docs/ref-arch/RA0002/8-security/readme.md

   category_index: []
 title: Security
 description: >-
-  Security is crutial for enterprise applications and in the multi-region scenario, the security setup varies from service to service.
+  Security is crucial for enterprise applications and in the multi-region scenario, the security setup varies from service to service.
 keywords:
   - sap
   - integration